When looking at the ingredient of a dog food formula, you may have noticed Tomato Pomace or Dried Tomato Pomace as one of the minor ingredients.

 What is Tomato Pomace?

-It is created as a by-product of the juicing process that creates ketchup, tomato juice, tomato soup and many other tomato-based products that we see and purchase on our grocery shelves.
+It is created as a by-product of the juicing process that creates ketchup, tomato juice, tomato soup, and many other tomato-based products that we see and purchase on our grocery shelves.

 Today, however, Tomato Pomace is sold to dog food manufacturers who use it as an ingredient in their dog food formulas.

 Why is Tomato Pomace in Dog Food?

 This soluble fiber attracts water and slows the overall speed of digestion.
-This reduced rate of digestion then allows for more minerals, vitamins, and nutrients to be absorbed, as the food sits in the stomach for a more elongated period.
+This reduced rate of digestion then allows for more minerals, vitamins, and nutrients to be absorbed as the food sits in the stomach for a more elongated period.

 The importance and the critical role of fiber in the diets of dogs is one of the reasons that analysis of dog food must contain the minimum amount of fiber present.

 Is Tomato Pomace Nutritious?

 The nutrition of Tomato Pomace is perhaps its most debatable feature and very much depends on the quality of the Tomatoes that the Tomato Pomace is derived from.

 Therefore, without knowing the exact quality or source of the tomatoes used to produce the Tomato Pomace used in dog food formulas, it is difficult to say whether it will add any significant nutritional value past its high levels of soluble fiber.

 What is the Difference Between Tomato Pomace and Dried Tomato Pomace?

 As a consequence, this soluble fiber will naturally retain water unless it is dried out.
 Drying Tomato Pomace removes the majority of this water.

-This cooking process removes the vast majority of moisture from the all the ingredients used in the formula.
+This cooking process removes the vast majority of moisture from all the ingredients used in the formula.
 This cooking process is very similar to the drying process that Dried Tomato Pomace would undergo.

 Which Dog Foods Contain Tomato Pomace?

-What Dog Food’s Don’t Contain Tomato Pomace?
+What Dog Foods Don’t Contain Tomato Pomace?

-However, not all dog food brand use Tomato Pomace as an ingredient.
-While we don’t know the exact reasoning why these brands choose not to include Tomato Pomace we can make an educated guess.
+However, not all dog food brands use Tomato Pomace as an ingredient.
+While we don’t know the exact reason why these brands choose not to include Tomato Pomace, we can make an educated guess.

 Tomato Pomace – The Verdict

 While it does have some benefits in antioxidants and soluble fiber, both of these can be provided both other ingredients such as Pumpkin or fresh fruit.
 These could be given to your dog from within a formula that contains them or as a tasty treat.

-If you are worried that that Tomato Pomace could be dangerous, rest assured that in small quantities, it is likely to have no serious adverse effects on your dog’s diet or overall health.
+If you are worried that Tomato Pomace could be dangerous, rest assured that in small quantities, it is likely to have no serious adverse effects on your dog’s diet or overall health.